xuanwang91/xuanwang91.github.io/_teaching/2022-winter-MGTA415-Unstructured-Data.md

 Data Mining Challenge (25%)
 ======

 It is a individual-based data mining competition with quantitative evaluation.
-The challenge runs **from Jan 19 to Feb 20**.
+The challenge runs **from Feb 1 to Feb 28**.
 Note that the time displayed on Kaggle is in UTC, not PT.

 - Challenge Statement, Dataset, and Details: [challenge.zip](https://www.dropbox.com/s/xc04emu8i1td9qd/challenge.zip?dl=1)
 - Kaggle challenge link: [https://www.kaggle.com/t/aae1edde95094f65a4a92f7ff9f2eadf](https://www.kaggle.com/t/aae1edde95094f65a4a92f7ff9f2eadf)